theopomies/iris_black_mirror/README.md

 To use the Messenger chatbot, simply start a conversation with your Facebook page and send a message.
 The chatbot will respond using OpenAI's GPT-3.5 model.

+Note that the file `bot_secrets.py` has been gitignored, as it contains the system prompts and base conversations, fine-tuning the bot and conversation to fit the role and the personality of the cloned person.

 ## Contributing

 If you'd like to contribute to this project, feel free to submit a pull request.
 We welcome all contributions!